 This document details requirements for assessing prevocational doctors (PGY1 and PGY2) participating in accredited training programs, and for certifying completion of each year.
 It should be read in conjunction with:

-- For PGY1 Registration standard Australian and New Zealand graduates - Prevocational Training Environment National standards for programs and requirements and guidelines for terms
+- For PGY1 Registration standard Australian and New Zealand graduates - Training Environment National standards and guidelines for prevocational (PGY1 & PGY2) training programs

 A. Assessment approach